supertypeai/sectors-kb/sectors_documentation/database_documentation.md

 ### idx_company_report
 ----------------------
 This view summarize all the important data for each company which taken from the other Materialized Views, Views, and Tables.
-This MV get scheduled refresh everyday at 05:05 and 11:05 (GMT+7).
+This MV get scheduled refresh everyday at 05:05 (GMT+7).

 | Column Name              | Data Type        | Description | How to Calculate |
 | ------------------------ | ---------------- | -------------------------------- | ---------- |